-This is the most thrilling and incomparable activity which everyone is yearning to do in the whole world and it can only be done in Rwanda, Uganda and DRC Congo.
+This is the most thrilling and incomparable activity which everyone is yearning to do in the whole world and it can only be done in Rwanda, Uganda, and DRC Congo.
 It involves walking and searching for the rare Mountain Gorillas in their natural habitat.
-With Gorilla trekking in Rwanda, you have to make sure that your gorilla permit has been bought in advance at most a yearbecause the permits are very competitive and it is sold on first come first serve basis.
+With Gorilla trekking in Rwanda, you have to make sure that your gorilla permit has been bought in advance at most a year because the permits are very competitive and it is sold on a first come first serve basis.
 On the day of your Gorilla trekking, you will be briefed by the ranger guides early in the morning then you will be grouped into 8 people who will later be assigned to track a specific gorilla family.
-The gorilla track starts at 8:00am and it might take 2-6 hours depending on where the Gorillas spend the night on the previous day.
-So the ranger guides known where they are.
+The gorilla tracking starts at 8:00 am and it might take 2-6 hours depending on where the Gorillas spent the night on the previous day.
+So the ranger guides know where they are.
 Return to ranger post where you will be given certificates for completing your gorilla trekking activity.
 Upon finding the rare Mountain Gorillas, you will only interact with them for an hour

 - Golden monkey trekking

-Golden monkey procedures are the same as gorilla trekking activity where you will be briefed early in the morning then start the golden monkey trekking at 8:00am.
-It takes half day of walking and looking for the golden monkeys.
-Upon finding them, watch them for an hour as they play, swing on the bamboo trees, feeding the young ones, and coupling.
+Golden monkey procedures are the same as gorilla trekking activity where you will be briefed early in the morning then start the golden monkey trekking at 8:00 am.
+It takes a half-day of walking and looking for the golden monkeys.
+Upon finding them, watch them for an hour as they play, swing on the bamboo trees, feed the young ones, and couple.

 - Mountain hiking

-Dian fossey is still remembered for her tireless effort to conserve the rare Mountain Gorillas in Volcanoes National Park in Rwanda.
-The place is located on north western Rwanda in the district of Burera, Musanze, Rubavu and Nyabihu.
+Dian Fossey is still remembered for her tireless effort to conserve the rare Mountain Gorillas in Volcanoes National Park in Rwanda.
+The place is located in northwestern Rwanda in the district of Burera, Musanze, Rubavu, and Nyabihu.
 So it is in between Mountain Bisoke and Karasimbi in Rwanda.
-Dian fossey dedicated her time to study and discover the Mountain Gorillas and there were only 250 Mountain Gorillas in around 1985 and that is why she is widely known researcher on the rare Mountain Gorillas.
+Dian Fossey dedicated her time to studying and discovering the Mountain Gorillas and there were only 250 Mountain Gorillas in around 1985 and that is why she is a widely known researcher on the rare Mountain Gorillas.